Good to know

 If I do not have a Luxtrust product, I can order one via luxtrust.lu

-It depends, because in order to vote in the municipal elections on 11 June 2023, I must
+It depends, because in order to vote in the municipal elections, I must

-be 18 years old on that day.
+be 18 years old on the day of the elections.
 So I can register at 17 if I have reached the age of majority by the time the elections take place.

 No, in order to participate in the European elections, I have to register a second time.
 The conditions are not the same.
 The European elections are open to EU citizens only and there is no there is no longer a residence requirement.

-Yes, beneficiaries of international protection can register on the electoral list if they meet the age and residence requirements in the same way as foreign nationals.
+Yes, beneficiaries of international protection can register on the electoral list if they meet the age requirements in the same way as foreign nationals.

 Yes, just like Luxembourgers, once you are registered on the electoral list you are obliged to vote.